RM1213-ARM/LAB2-Trading-Lab/README.md

 - Stores structured trading data
 - Not exposed directly to users or external networks
-- Accessible only through the API layer
+- Accessible only through the API layer and management network
 - Ensures data security and integrity

 ---